-To what extent are citizens informed of government policymaking?
+To what extent are citizens informed of public policies?

-This question assesses the extent to which citizens have information and knowledge enabling them to evaluate government policymaking adequately.
+This question assesses the extent to which citizens have information and knowledge enabling them to critically assess government policymaking adequately.
 The question focuses on policies, not the personnel or political composition of government or the power struggles that often dominate government.
-A high level of information about policies presupposes that citizens understand the motives, objectives, effects and implications of policies.
+A high level of information about policies presupposes that citizens understand the motives, objectives, effects and implications of public policies.
 Please rely on local opinion survey data to substantiate your evaluation.

+Most citizens are well-informed of a broad range of public policies.
+10 9

+Many citizens are well-informed of individual public policies.
+8

+7

+6

-Most citizens are well-informed of a broad range of government policies.
-Many citizens are well-informed of individual government policies.
-8 Few citizens are well-informed of government policies; most citizens have only a rudimental knowledge of policies.
-Most citizens are not aware of government policies.
-2 1 Voicing Opinion to Officials
+Few citizens are well-informed of public policies; most citizens have only a rudimental knowledge of 5

+public policies.
+4

+3

+Most citizens are not aware of public policies.
+2

+1